Ardies-1001/wifiqr/README.md

-# WiFi QR-Code Factory
+# WiFi QR-Code

-Instantly create a scannable Wi-Fi QR code—no app, no typing, no fuss.
+Instantly create a scannable Wi-Fi QR code - no app, no typing, no fuss.

 ---